intel/rohd/doc/architecture.md

 ### Simulator

-The `Simulator` acts as a staticly accessible driver of the overal simulation.
+The `Simulator` acts as a statically accessible driver of the overall simulation.
 Anything can register arbitrary `Function`s to be executed at any timestamp that has not already occurred.
-The `Simulator` does not need to understand much about the functionality of a design; rather, the `Module`s and `Logic`s are responsible for propogating changes throughout.
+The `Simulator` does not need to understand much about the functionality of a design; rather, the `Module`s and `Logic`s are responsible for propagating changes throughout.

 ### Synthesizer